Skip to content

 Douglas Ord’s book, notwithstanding the theorizing and metaphysics, goes a long way toward helping Canadians appreciate why we should celebrate it.

-Allan Gotlieb served as Canadian Ambassador to the United States and is a former Chairman of the Canada Council for the Arts.
+Allan Gotlieb served as Canadian Ambassador to the United States and was a former Chairman of the Canada Council for the Arts.

 Advertisement